dalonsoa/scientific_computing/Exercises_R/Tutorials/Character_vectors.md

 Which is the function that you can use to find how many values are stored in `fruits`?
 Use it and print the result

----

-The next part of this tutorial will guide you through some R functions that you can use to deal with character vectors.

 ## 1. Some useful functions

+This part of the tutorial will guide you through some R functions that you can use to deal with character vectors.

 ### 1.1.
 Function `nchar()`
 You can type `?nchar` in the terminal to see how it works.
 Run the next code to see an example of how to use it and try